JosephiusX/Blocachain-JS/README.md

               ?? adding transaction to a node but it is not updated on the other nodes ** I hadent regestered all the nodes yet

+52. Updating Mining Information

+when we mine a new block we are going to choose a node to '/mine' it, we hit the mine endpoint on that node and it creates a new block and sends it out to the other nodes in the network via their '/recieve-new-block' endpoints

+when we create a new block, all of the pending transactions go into that block, and our pending transaction array is cleared